igoriok1994/react-data-grid/README.md

 npm install react-data-grid-igvi
 ```

+## Note

-This grid component transpiled to ES2015 (fork of original react-data-grid)
+This grid traspiled to ES2015

 ## Usage